atmasphere/mc-coal/docs/source/data_api.rst

   :query size: The number of results to return per call (Default: 10.
 Maximum: 50).
   :query cursor: The cursor string signifying where to start the results.
-  :query since: Return sessions with a login datetime since the given datetime (inclusive).
+  :query since: Return sessions with a login timestamp since the given datetime (inclusive).
 This parameter should be of the form ``YYYY-MM-DD HH:MM:SS`` and is assumed to be UTC.
-  :query before: Return sessions with a login datetime before this datetime (exclusive).
+  :query before: Return sessions with a login timestamp before this datetime (exclusive).
 This parameter should be of the form ``YYYY-MM-DD HH:MM:SS`` and is assumed to be UTC.

   :status 200: Successfully queried the play sessions.